-Na-R-Alpha-Lipoic Acid (1,2-dithiolane-3-pentanoic acid) is an antioxidant and involved in energy metabolism as a mitochondrial enzyme cofactor (1).
+Na-R-Alpha-Lipoic Acid (1,2-dithiolane-3-pentanoic acid) is a free radical neutralizer and involved in energy metabolism as a mitochondrial enzyme cofactor (1).

 Unlike other Alpha-Lipoic Acid (ALA) supplements, we offer superior bioavailability in the form of R-ALA, the naturally occurring type of ALA which is found in food sources and is produced within the body itself (5).
 The R-ALA we offer has been stabilized with a sodium salt molecule (the “Na” means sodium in its name).